Have you ever received a text message from yourself? If so, you’re not crazy – and you’re not alone.

 Through Your Phone Service Provider

-For detailed options on blocking or flagging unwanted messages, check with your phone service provider about their solutions.
-There is always more than one way to block spam texts on your phone!
+Check with your phone service provider about their solutions for flagging or blocking unwanted messages.
+There is always more than one way to stop spam texts on your phone!

 With Downloadable Apps

 Several apps downloadable for Apple and Android mobile phones detect and block spam text messages.
 These apps will do the work for you so that you don’t have to manually block each number that sends you a phishing text.
 While some apps require a paid subscription, many are free to use.